GarmanGroup/RABDAM/README.md

 -	Option to add atoms in to the *B*<sub>Damage</sub> calculation, *addAtoms*

 Allows the addition of individual atoms (specified either by their atom serial number or by their residue type) to the *B*<sub>Damage</sub> calculation (by default no atoms are added).
-Note however that the same atom cannot be considered more than once in the *B*<sub>Damage</sub> calculation. **Do not change the value of this parameter unless you know what you are doing!** Stipulated by the keyword *addAtoms*.
+(Note however that the same atom cannot be considered more than once in the *B*<sub>Damage</sub> calculation.) **Do not change the value of this parameter unless you know what you are doing!** Stipulated by the keyword *addAtoms*.

 -	Option to highlight atoms on the kernel density estimate of the *B*<sub>Damage</sub> distribution, *highlightAtoms*

 Highlights the *B*<sub>Damage</sub> values of specified atoms on the output kernel density estimate (by default no atoms are highlighted).
-Atoms are specified by their (unique) serial numbers as listed in the input PDB file provided to RABDAM.
+Atoms are specified by their serial numbers as listed in the input PDB file provided to RABDAM.
 It is possible to highlight multiple atoms at once (see the guidelines below for providing multiple values for the same parameter); note however that it is recommended no more than 6 atoms are specified at once (beyond 6 atoms the graph colour scheme will repeat itself, furthermore the complete key might not fit onto the plot).
 Stipulated by the keyword *highlightAtoms*.

 -	Option to create a copy of the original PDB file, *createOrigPDB*